 Peter Eccelsine

 P19 L19 because 11me D1.0 renumbered, the editor instruction to insert the following subclause after 4.3.17 (STA transmission of Data frames outside the context of a BSS (OCB)) will be renumbered.
 The editor instruction could say “Insert the following subclause immediately after” . . .

+[11bd Editor 1/17/2022] accepted.

 Frame formats (Clause 9) – shall or may?